Value (ethics)

-In ethics and social sciences, value denotes the degree of importance of some thing or action, with the aim of determining which actions are best to do or what way is best to live (normative ethics), or to describe the significance of different actions.
+In ethics and social sciences, value denotes the degree of importance of something or an action, with the aim of determining which actions are best to do or what way is best to live (normative ethics), or to describe the significance of different actions.
 Value systems are proscriptive and prescriptive beliefs; they affect the ethical behavior of a person or are the basis of their intentional activities.
-Often primary values are strong and secondary values are suitable for changes.
+Often primary values are strong and secondary values are more susceptible to changes.
 What makes an action valuable may in turn depend on the ethical values of the objects it increases, decreases, or alters.
 An object with "ethic value" may be termed an "ethic or philosophic good" (noun sense).

 Values can be defined as broad preferences concerning appropriate courses of actions or outcomes.
 As such, values reflect a person's sense of right and wrong or what "ought" to be.
 "Equal rights for all", "Excellence deserves admiration", and "People should be treated with respect and dignity" are representatives of values.
-Values tend to influence attitudes and behavior and these types include moral values, doctrinal or ideological values, social values, and aesthetic values.
+Values tend to influence attitudes and behavior, and these types include moral values, doctrinal or ideological values, social values, and aesthetic values.
 It is debated whether some values that are not clearly physiologically determined, such as altruism, are intrinsic, and whether some, such as acquisitiveness, should be classified as vices or virtues.

 Fields of study

 Value may be regarded as a study under ethics, which, in turn, may be grouped as philosophy.
 Similarly, ethical value may be regarded as a subgroup of a broader field referred to as axiology.
 Ethical value denotes something's degree of importance, with the aim of determining what action or life is best to do, or at least attempt to describe the value of different actions.

-In value theory, the study of ethical value includes the use of other disciplines, such as: anthropology, behavioral economics, business ethics, corporate governance, moral philosophy, political sciences, social psychology, sociology and theology.
+Value theory, the study of ethical value, includes the use of other disciplines, such as: anthropology, behavioral economics, business ethics, corporate governance, moral philosophy, political sciences, social psychology, sociology and theology.